whitewater-guide/whitewater-guide/README.md

 |--------------------|-------------------------------------------------------
 | dev:cleanup        | Stops dev containers, cleans up `docker-sync` stack.
 Pass `--hard` to delete all images, volumes, containers and start next build from scratch
 | dev:start          | Runs dev configuration using docker-sync
-| dev:images         | Downloads images from old backend to minio package, also compresses them to be included into minio docker image.
+| dev:images         | Downloads images from old backend to minio package, also compresses them, so they can be uploaded somewhere else.
 Requires access to v1 docker-machine.
 | dev:migrate        | Downloads latest dump v1 mongo dump from s3, loads it into running postgres dev instance.
 | local:start        | creates, starts (if necessary) local machine, prepares all folders in host vm, uploads images.
 DOES NOT DEPLOY.
 | local:cleanup      | Stops docker stack and wipes filesystem on `ww-local` docker-machine